UBC-MOAD/Reshapr/docs/examples/iona_wastewater_discharge_analysis.rst

 You can change the variables that you extract by changing the ``variable group:`` name in line 5, and the list of variables names in the lines following the ``extract variables:`` key at line 13.
-To learn the names of the available variable groups and the variables in them, use the :command:`reshapr info` command with the ``SalishSeaCast-202111-salish.yaml`` model profile.
+To learn the names of the available variable groups and the variables in them, use the :command:`reshapr info` command with the path and file name of your model profile.
 For example:

 .. code-block:: text

-    reshapr info SalishSeaCast-202111-salish.yaml
+   reshapr info /ocean/dlatorne/MEOPAR/analysis-doug/notebooks/wastewater/model_profiles/SalishSeaCast-202111-wastewater-salish.yaml
-    SalishSeaCast-202111-salish.yaml:
+   /ocean/dlatorne/MEOPAR/analysis-doug/notebooks/wastewater/model_profiles/SalishSeaCast-202111-wastewater-salish.yaml:
-      SalishSeaCast version 202111 NEMO results on storage accessible from salish.
-2007-01-01 onward.
+     SalishSeaCast version 202111 NEMO with wastewater outfalls results on storage accessible from salish.

-    variable groups from time intervals in this model: day
+   variable groups from time intervals in this model:
+     day
        biology
        chemistry
        biology growth rates
        grazing
        light
        mortality
        physics tracers
        vvl grid
      hour
        biology
        chemistry
        light
        physics tracers
        turbulence
        u velocity
        v velocity
        vvl grid
        w velocity

-    Please use reshapr info model-profile time-interval variable-group (e.g. reshapr info SalishSeaCast-201905 hour biology)
-    to get the list of variables in a variable group.
+   Please use reshapr info model-profile time-interval variable-group (e.g. reshapr info SalishSeaCast-201905 hour biology) to get the list of variables in a variable group.

    Please use reshapr info --help to learn how to get other information, or reshapr --help to learn about other sub-commands.

 shows the lists of variable groups, divided into day-averaged and hour-averaged collections.